-The bell sounded loudly, waking Peter up from his seventh-period nap.
-His head snapped up from his crossed elbows, and he glanced dazedly around.
+The bell rang loudly, waking Peter up from his seventh-period nap.
+His bleary-eyed face snapped up from his crossed elbows.

 “Wha—?”
-A string of drool connected his bottom lip to the surface of his desk.
+A shiny string of drool connected his bottom lip to the surface of the desk.

 “Jesus Christ, Lee!”
 Blake Turner jeered.
 “Wipe your fucking face!”
-Blake shouldered his backpack over his varsity letterman jacket and walked out the door.
+He walked out of the classroom, shouldering his backpack over his varsity letterman jacket.

 Peter’s eyes narrowed in rage.
-He reached into his zip-up hoodie, grasping the multi-function weapon (it looked like a pen, but could also morph into a knife, garrote, or a high-voltage taser) he called “The Buttfucker.”
+He reached into his hoodie, grasping the multi-function weapon (it looked like a pen, but could also morph into a knife, garrote, or a high-voltage taser) he called “The Buttfucker.”
 His fingers danced along its ridges, pushing its triggers in a five-key sequence.
-A few seconds from now, Blake Turner would be shucking and jiving to the tune of 50,000 volts, seizing up so goddamn hard that—
+A second from now, Blake Turner would be shucking and jiving to the tune of fifty thousand volts, seizing up so goddamn hard that—

 Peter sighed.
-His thumb grudgingly clicked along the Buttfucker’s surface, deactivating its taser.
-Blake’s dad was a top-ranking member of ANOS, and was not to be messed with.
+His thumb grudgingly clicked along the weapon’s surface, deactivating its taser.
+Blake’s dad was a top-ranking member of ANOS.
 He could order Eun Yin raped to death, or have his twisted minions eviscerate Reptar.

 “Huh?”
-Peter looked over his shoulder.
+He looked over his shoulder.
 Eun Yin was staring down at him.

-His face twitched with murderous rage; he was still fantasizing about attaching sparking electrodes to Blake Turner’s ballsack.
+His face twitched with murderous rage; he was still fantasizing about attaching sparking electrodes to Blake’s ballsack.

 “Ugh!”
 Eun Yin exclaimed.
 “Gross!”
-She reached in her blouse, produced a Kleenex, and reached towards Peter.
+She reached in her blouse, produced a Kleenex, and reached towards him.